Frequently Asked Questions

 What kind of editor are you?

 I am a developmental editor.
-I rarely line edit, and I do not provide copy editing services for book-length manuscripts, but I know people who do, and I'm always happy to make referrals.
+I do not provide line or copy editing services for book-length manuscripts, but I know people who do, and I'm always happy to make referrals.

 Why should I hire a freelance editor?

 Before you try to shop your book around, or before you press the button to self-publish, you want to make sure your work is as good as you can make it.
 For some authors, this means working with a freelance editor, who can give you the expert outsider feedback you need to create a polished final product.

 How does it work?